jenngeorge/bikeshare-app/README.md

   - `docker-compose ps`: prints status of services
   - `docker-compose logs`
   - `docker system prune -a` use this or run out of storage
+  - `docker-compose run <service-name> bash`
+    - bash depends on the container (bash has to exist). some just have bin/sh
+    - from within the container, can run commands
+  - `docker-compose exec <service-name> bash`
+    - get into an already running service

 Citibike "General Bikeshare Feed Specification" (GBFS) for avro schema